 check out some more winning lemon dessert recipes

-We would love to hear from you in the comments below when you make this delicious lemon sour cream cake recipe.
+We would love to hear from you in the comments below when you make this Delicious Moist Lemon Sour Cream Cake recipe.

 Lemon sour cream cake is moist, yet dense with a delicious lemon tang.
 It keeps well for days and freezes beautifully.